The National Weather Service Forecast Office in Wilmington, OH provides opportunities

 LEVEL 3 - Upper level Undergraduate Students

-This level is intended for students nearing graduation majoring in meteorology,
+This level is intended for students (seniors) nearing graduation in the field of meteorology,

 atmospheric science or hydrology.
-The program is the same as level II, however it is expanded for up
+The program is the same as level 2, however it can be expanded for up

-to an 8-hour day at the NWS office.
+to a 4 to 8 hour day at the NWS office.
 The expanded time is intended to give the student a more

 comprehensive understanding of what it is like to work at an NWS Forecast Office.
 Prior